ksator/junos-automation-with-ansible/README.md

 ansible -m debug -a "var=hostvars['hostname']" localhost
 ```

-##### Playbooks:
+##### Playbooks
-All playbooks are named **pb*.yml**
+All playbooks in this repository are named pb*.yml
-These playbooks use the modules from the two Ansible librairies to interact with Junos (the one built by Juniper and hosted on galaxy, and the core modules built by Ansible).
+These playbooks use the two sets of modules for Junos automation.
 They also use other Ansible modules (template, assemble, uri, wait_for, debug, ...).
-They are all ready-to-use if you access to the lab.
-You will find them in different directories.

-##### Directories:
+##### Directories
-Playbooks are in different directories.
-Each directory has a readme file as well.
-Please read the instructions in the readme.md file of each directory before executing the playbooks.
+This repository use several directories.
+I am reusing the Ansible module names for the directories names.
+Each directory has:
+- Playbooks
+- a readme fil

-##### Lab:
+##### Lab topology
-The Junos devices we are using in this repository are in a lab which is only accessible from the Juniper Networks corporate network.
-The lab topology is described in the file [lab topology.pdf] (https://github.com/ksator/ansible-training-for-junos/blob/master/lab%20topology.pdf)
+The lab topology is described in the file [lab topology.pdf] (lab%20topology.pdf)

-You can very easily re-use this automation content with your own Junos devices (Junos physical devices, Junos virtual devices, vagrant boxes running Junos): you would just need to build a similar topology and to adapt this content with your IP addresses, username and password.
+You can very easily re-use this automation content with your own Junos devices: you just need to build a similar topology and then adapt this content with your IP addresses, username and password.
-If you want to build a Junos topology using Vagrant boxes, you can refer to this repository: https://github.com/ksator/vagrant-junos

-##### Branches:
+##### Branches

 There are currently 2 branches in this repository:
-- **master** - This is the original one, and the active one.
+- **master** - This is the default and active one
-- **topology_independent** - This is a new one.
-The topology_independent branch allows to use a different network topology without changing the playbooks.
+- **topology_independent** - This branch allows to use a different network topology without changing the playbooks.
 The automation content in this branch is probably not always up to date/in sync with the master branch.

 Here's how the **topology_independent** branch works: